sarika2446/ece4160/lab1.md

 ### Analog Read

 For this program, I used the Example02_AnalogRead example code that came with the Artemis Nano installation.
+This program printed out the temperature measured, using the board's temperature sensor, and printed it to the serial monitor.
+In this video, I blew air on the temperature sensor, causing its measured temperature to slowly rise from around 32300 to 33000.

 [![Analog Read](https://img.youtube.com/vi/ULwuDB3LZps/0.jpg)](https://www.youtube.com/watch?v=ULwuDB3LZps "Analog Read")